Fees & Insurance

 Frequently Asked Questions

-I believe self-identification is valid.
+• I believe self-identification and self-diagnosis is valid.
 You know yourself better than anyone else does.
 Neurotypical people don’t spend time researching or questioning whether they’re neurodivergent—because it never crosses their mind.
 They just know who they are.

 If you’ve ever wondered about being neurodivergent, binged TikToks that hit too close to home, researched symptoms at 2 a.m., or found yourself keeping a list of “reasons I might be faking it,” there’s probably a reason.
 It’s because there are parts of you that don’t fit the mold of neurotypicality—and you feel it.